gdlt88/narvar/README.md

-# Promise Delivery Date Narvar Challenge
+# Narvar Challenge - Promise Delivery Date
 This Github repo contains the code to solve the Challenge sent by Narvar on 2025-12-23.
 I've divided this README.md file into collapsible sections so it is easier to use and read.
 Below a table of contents with a brief description of each section

 - **Challenge information:** contains the description and requirements of the challenge